sds-smith/next_portfolio/src/blog/Encapsulating_and_Abstracting_with_Custom_Hooks.md

 <p></p>

 <p>The first thing you may notice is that `useSharePointData` looks nearly identical to the original App Component.
 We've moved all of the State handling and the entire `useEffect` hook into our custom hook, and we're just returning the state values instead of JSX.
-This should dramatically simplify our App Component, but more than that, we will now only call `useState` and define this `useEffect` hook once, no matter how many times we query Sharepoint.
+This should dramatically simplify our App Component, but more than that, we will now only call `useState` and define this `useEffect` hook once in our code, no matter how many times we query Sharepoint.
 Let's take a look at our transformed App.js:</p>

 <p></p>